elsaVelazquez/faster-pet-adoption/README.md

 <br /> <br />

-#### The next question:  Does the pose of the adult male dog influence how fast it gets adopted from a rescue shelter?
+### The next question:  Does the adult male dog's picture pose influence how fast it gets adopted from a rescue shelter?
  <br />

 ## Machine Learning

 ### Image Processing
 Using img data from PetFinder.com, I began the process of image classification by finding existing python <a href="https://scikit-learn.org/stable/datasets/index.html">Scikit-Learn</a>, scikit-image libraries for image flattening.